Authenticating your Amazon Neptune databse with AWS Identity and Access Management

 IAM Roles

 An IAM role is an identity within your AWS account that has specific permissions.
 It is similar to an IAM user, but is not associated with a specific person.
-You can temporarily assume an IAM role in the AWS Management Console by switching roles.
+To temporarily assume an IAM role in the AWS Management Console, you can switch from a user to an IAM role (console).
 You can assume a role by calling an AWS CLI or AWS API operation or by using a custom URL.
-For more information about methods for using roles, see Using IAM roles in the IAM User Guide.
+For more information about methods for using roles, see Methods to assume a role in the IAM User Guide.

 IAM roles with temporary credentials are useful in the following situations:

-• Federated user access – To assign permissions to a federated identity, you create a role and define permissions for the role.
+Federated user access – To assign permissions to a federated identity, you create a role and define permissions for the role.
 When a federated identity authenticates, the identity is associated with the role and is granted the permissions that are defined by the role.
-For information about roles for federation, see Creating a role for a third-party Identity Provider in the IAM User Guide.
+For information about roles for federation, see Create a role for a third-party identity provider (federation) in the IAM User Guide.
 If you use IAM Identity Center, you configure a permission set.
 To control what your identities can access after they authenticate, IAM Identity Center correlates the permission set to a role in IAM.
 For information about permissions sets, see Permission sets in the AWS IAM Identity Center User Guide.

-• Cross-account access – You can use an IAM role to allow someone (a trusted principal) in a different account to access resources in your account.
+Cross-account access – You can use an IAM role to allow someone (a trusted principal) in a different account to access resources in your account.
 Roles are the primary way to grant cross-account access.
 However, with some AWS services, you can attach a policy directly to a resource (instead of using a role as a proxy).
-To learn the difference between roles and resource-based policies for cross-account access, see How IAM roles differ from resource-based policies in the IAM User Guide.
+To learn the difference between roles and resource-based policies for cross-account access, see Cross account resource access in IAM in the IAM User Guide.